 The borosilicate glass from which these cappuccino cups are made is break-resistant, and as a bonus, they’re dishwasher-safe, too!

 Konitz Coffee Bar Cappuccino Cups and Saucers

 HIC Harold Import Co.
-9-Piece Stackable Cappuccino Coffee Tea Set
+Stackable Cappuccino Set

-This stackable set of four white, porcelain cappuccino cups and saucers is perfect if you’re short on storage space.
-The set comes with a metal stand in which to stack the cups.
-The stackable option is a neat way to display your cups on your kitchen countertop if you have space, and also makes it easy and safe to transport your crockery when you need to.
+This white porcelain cappuccino cup and saucer set from HIC Harold Import Co. is perfect if you’re short on storage space, as it comes with a metal stand in which you can stack everything!
+This is not only convenient for storage, but it also makes a neat display on your kitchen countertop and helps you easily transport your crockery when you need to.

-Le Creuset Stoneware Set of 2 Cappuccino Cups and Saucers
+Le Creuset Stoneware Cappuccino Cups and Saucers

 From a functional perspective, you need to consider three main areas:

 We’ve already touched on this one a bit.
 But for those with short memories or who skipped straight to the buyer’s guide, remember: the cup’s volume should be between five and six ounces, and the drink, topped with a beautiful domed layer of foam, should fill the cup.

 According to both the WBC and the Istituto Nazionale Espresso Italiano (Yes, such a place exists!), the shape does have its place when choosing a cappuccino cup.

 Both these venerable barista bodies assert that the ideal cappuccino cup should: